JWilliams-Keyin/JackDSAFinalSprint/README.md

 The project should now be running

-Move on to JackDSAFinalSprintFrontEnd to continue get install guide for the front end
+Move on to JackDSAFinalSprintFrontEnd to get install guide for the front end